Jonas-Carew/CS361-CSV-Import-Microservice/README.md

 This microservice allows a program to import a CSV file into an easily usable 'list of lists' format in Python using the ZeroMQ communication library in Python.
 Specifications on requesting and receiving data are below, along with a UML sequence diagram showing the standard communication with a consumer program.

+Additionally, this repository contains a sample consumer program `testCSVImportMicroservice.py`, which will print out the first ten rows of data that it receives back from the CSV import microservice, and a sample CSV file `testCSV.csv`, which contains a header and 100 lines of sample data.

 ## Request Format

 A standard request to this microservice comes in the form of a ZMQ string send of the file path.
 The microservice will then attempt to fetch the file and parse its contents, if it is found.
 An example call is below: